Are you a bit of a job hopper? It's okay! Here are some tips to help you ace that question during your job interview.

 Be sure to align what you learned with the key requirements of the position you are interviewing for.
 Your goal is to illustrate how your employment history has shaped you to be the perfect candidate for this job.

-If your specific skills don’t exactly align, focus on meta-skills (or super-skills that transcend functions and job descriptions).
+If your specific skill sets and experiences don't exactly align, focus on meta-skills (or super-skills that transcend functions and job descriptions).
 For example:

 Your ability to understand different perspectives makes you invaluable for any job that requires you to anticipate other people's objections, concerns, and reactions.